RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

-In order to support an orderly conversion of code and packages that use the ``UVData`` object to these new parameter shapes, we have created the :meth:`pyuvdata.UVData.use_future_array_shapes` method which will change the parameters listed above to have their future shapes.
-Users writing new code that uses ``UVData`` objects are encouraged to call that method immediately after creating a UVData object or reading in data from a file to ensure that the code will be compatible with the forthcoming changes.
-Developers and maintainers of existing code that uses ``UVData`` objects are encouraged to similarly add that method call and convert their code to use the new shapes at their earliest convenience to ensure future compatibility.
-The method will be deprecated but not removed in version 3.0 (it will just become a no-op) so that code that calls it will continue to function.
+In order to support an orderly conversion of code and packages that use the ``UVData`` object to these new parameter shapes, we have created the :meth:`pyuvdata.UVData.use_future_array_shapes` method and option on the read method, which will change the parameters listed above to have their future shapes.
+Users writing new code that uses ``UVData`` objects are encouraged to use the option in the read methods or call that method immediately after creating a UVData object to ensure that the code will be compatible with the forthcoming changes.
+Developers and maintainers of existing code that uses ``UVData`` objects are encouraged to similarly add that option or method call and convert their code to use the new shapes at their earliest convenience to ensure future compatibility.
+The method and option will be deprecated but not removed in version 3.0 (it will just become a no-op) so that code that calls it will continue to function.

 UVData: File conversion